 Video magnifiers take us from the optical to the digital.
 They utilize a camera that projects on a screen.
 Unlike the fixed powers of the optical magnifiers, these offer multiple zoom levels in every device.
 They are the biggest, most powerful, and they are by far the most expensive.
 Also referred to as electronic magnifiers or CCTV’s — video magnifiers are available in hand-held and portable versions in a range from $200 to $1,500.
 The larger desktop models, with computer size display screens, run between $2,000 and $4,000.

-The smaller pocket versions have recently met a tough competitor: the smartphone.
-As the quality of mobile cameras improves, so does their digital magnifier.
-The iPhone 7 comes with a built-in high powered camera magnifier, and it’s free.
-There are also numerous magnifier apps for Android and Windows phones, and most are free.
+The smaller pocket versions have recently met a tough competitor: the smartphone magnifier.
+As the quality of mobile cameras improves, so does their digital magnification.
+The iPhone Magnifier is now a built-in, multi-featured app and there are numerous magnifier apps for Android phones as well.
 So before you start spending — give your smartphone a serious try.
-Put it to the ultimate test…take it shopping.
+Put it to the ultimate test…take it shopping

-A video magnifier is a great investment if it helps to maintain or restores elements of daily function.
+A video magnifier is a great investment if it helps to maintain or restore elements of daily function.
+Most desktop magnifiers are configured to accommodate not only reading, but also writing.
+Tasks that have become seemingly impossible, are once again doable.
+Completing forms, writing checks, seeing photos, reading package instructions, reviewing bills, sewing, crafts, seeing medication labels and more.
+Some models are also available with text to speech and will read text aloud.
 It is important to try these devices before you buy.
 Go to a low vision center or request a home demo.
-Can you read mail, write a check, see photos, write a note, read a magazine?
-It is also helpful to get an idea of the size, as a desktop magnifier can require the same amount of space as a desktop computer.
+It is helpful to get an idea of the size, as a desktop magnifier can require the same amount of space as a desktop computer.